adamdoupe/ctf-training/ropasaurusrex/README.md

 	docker run -p 127.0.0.1:31337:31337 -it adamdoupe/ropasaurusrex

+Or, if you'd rather use the makefile (which just runs the above, nothing special):

+	make run

 This will download the [docker image][docker-container] and run it using docker.
-The challenge is running under [xinetd][xinetd-man] on port 3117 in the container.
+The challenge is running under [xinetd][xinetd-man] on port 31337 in the container.
 The `-p` option maps the localhost's port 31337 to the docker container's port 31337.
 The 127.0.0.1 part is optional (this restricts the port on your actual machine to only listen for connections from localhost), however you are running